agentos-project/agentos/documentation/demos/index.rst

 .. include:: demo_script_agentos_github_random_agent.py
    :literal:

-Component from registry auto-inferred directly from Stable Baselines 3 Github
+Module from registry auto-inferred directly from Stable Baselines 3 Github
 =============================================================================
 In this demo, we infer a Registry automatically from the github repo of a popular open source RL framework
-(`Stable Baselines 3 <https://github.com/DLR-RM/stable-baselines3>`_, a fork of OpenAI Baselines) and then create, run, and share a PPO agent Component from that registry.
+(`Stable Baselines 3 <https://github.com/DLR-RM/stable-baselines3>`_, a fork of OpenAI Baselines) and then create, run, and share a PPO agent Module from that registry.

 Assuming you have the WebRegistry server running, try the following code: